 Public Health Experts Say Many States Are Opening Too Soon To Do So Safely

-As of Friday, in Texas you can go to a tanning salon.
+As of Friday in Texas, you can go to a tanning salon.
 In Indiana, houses of worship are being allowed to open with no cap on attendance.
 Meanwhile places like Pennsylvania are taking a more cautious approach, only starting to ease restrictions in some counties based on the number of COVID-19 cases.

 By Monday at least 31 states will have partially reopened after seven weeks of restrictions.
 The moves come as President Trump pushes for the country to get back to work despite public health experts warning that it's too soon.

-"The early lesson that was learned, really, we learned from the island of Hokkaido in Japan, where they did a really good job of controlling the initial phase of the outbreak," said Bob Bednarczyk, assistant professor of Global Health and Epidemiology at the Rollins School of public Health at Emory University in Atlanta.
+"The early lesson that was learned, really, we learned from the island of Hokkaido in Japan, where they did a really good job of controlling the initial phase of the outbreak," said Bob Bednarczyk, assistant professor of global health and epidemiology at the Rollins School of Public Health at Emory University in Atlanta.

-But then because of that success many of the restrictions on the island were lifted.
+But then because of that success, many of the restrictions on the island were lifted.
 Cases and deaths surged in a second wave of infections.
 Twenty-six days later, the island was back on lockdown.

 "That's the concern that we have right now," he said.

 Bednarczyk is closely following the data from Georgia's Department of Public Health.
 For two weeks now, the state has allowed a lot of businesses to open, businesses that include close contact activities like a haircut or a manicure.
-Meanwhile Bednarczyk said the numbers he's looking at show the state hasn't had a sustained decrease in cases.
+And Bednarczyk said the numbers he's looking at show the state hasn't had a sustained decrease in cases.

 "We've done a pretty good job in controlling that exponential growth that we saw early on," he said.
 "But the way that it looks to many of us is that we really haven't reached that peak and we're not coming down the backside of the peak yet."